darianlee555/HR-Analytics-Project/README.md

 ### Features:
-- On the bottom left are navigational buttons that allow the user to navigate easily through the three pages of the dashboard.
+- On the bottom left are navigational buttons that allow the user to navigate easily through the three pages of the dashboard to see data for total employees, current employees, and ex-employees.
 - The filters "Borough" and "Year" allow users to filter through the data to see data associated with a certain year and/or borough.
 - The "Key Insights" from analyzing the data are put on the left-hand side to make them more obvious to users.
 - A zoomable map is included with locations of fatalities for each borough so that the info about those particular collisions can be investigated further.